 Scholarships will be awarded competitively based on the strength of the candidate, the strength of the research proposal, and fit with the goals of the VISTA program.

 The VISTA Training Scholarship will provide financial support to high-caliber scholars doing research that is aligned with the VISTA program under the supervision of a VISTA Core or Associate Member.
 If the primary supervisor is a VISTA Associate Member, a Core Member must also be identified to co-supervise.
 This support provides funds in addition to standard York University support to attract and train leading vision researchers of tomorrow.

-- You must be accepted for full-time admission to an eligible graduate program at the Masters level at York University, or be in the process of applying.
+- Have applied, or be in the process of applying for full-time admission to an eligible graduate program at the Masters level at York University.
 You must be accepted as a new Masters student in the program to hold the scholarship;

-- Your application must be supported by a VISTA Core Member who would become your supervisor.
+- Your application must be supported by a VISTA Core or Associate Member who would become your supervisor.
 If the primary supervisor is a VISTA Associate Member, a Core Member must also be identified to co-supervise;

 - You must conduct research in the vision sciences as aligned with the VISTA program.